danintel/sawtooth-faq/glossary.rst

 Fork
     When network nodes have two competing nodes at the head of a blockchain Genesis Block
     First block in the blockchain (block 0).
+Has initial on-chain settings, such as the consensus algorithm and configuration information
-Usually has initial validator settings Global State Agreement
+Global State Agreement
     Verification of the global state (ledger) contents among peers.
 It is included in the Sawtooth consensus process Gossip